curious95/dayzero-python-problem/README.md

 ### Task 1

 Create a service that would collect the stock market data for given stock ticker/symbol/ISIN/CUSIP.
-For a given list of stock ticket, collect the date, high, low and close price for each day and store in a database.
+For a given list of stock ticker, collect the date, high, low and close price for each day and store in a database.
 The job should run at least once a day.

+A list of Tickers are provided in the following file [ticker_symbols.txt](/ticker_symbols.txt).
+Use these tickers for task 1.

 ##### DEV NOTES
 - Create a Python service that would run as a Daemon, CLI or CRON job to achieve the above task.